Friday 1 November 2013 12:51pm

 The Kathleen Grattan Award

 Kathleen Grattan, a journalist and former editor of the New Zealand Woman’s Weekly, died in 1990.
 Her daughter Jocelyn generously left Landfall (published by Otago University Press) a bequest with which to establish this award in her memory.
-This is an annual award and the winner receives $16,000 and publication by Otago University Press.
-Judge of the inaugural award was Fleur Adcock.
+The judge of the inaugural award was Fleur Adcock.
+More information

 JOANNA PRESTON was born in Sydney and spent her childhood in outback New South Wales.
 In 1994, she migrated to Christchurch, and has since been active in the Canterbury literary scene.
 From 2003 to 2006, she lived in the United Kingdom, adding an MPhil. in Creative Writing from the University of Glamorgan to her BA in Theatre and Film Studies.
 Her award-winning poems have been widely published in New Zealand and internationally, including in the prestigious 2007 Carcanet anthology New Poetries IV and Best Australian Poems 2005.
 In 2008, Preston was the inaugural winner of The Kathleen Grattan Award for Poetry.